 Craftsmanship is a way of seeing and understanding mediated through touch and feel and the body.
 While the finished product or the stated goal are important, the process — as an act of learning, making mistakes, experiencing both frustration and satisfaction — is equally (if not more) important.

-One of the unintended consequences of the COVID-19 restrictions has been a return to craftsmanship for many people, whether it’s making sourdough, cooking more regularly, maintaining a garden or learning an instrument.
+While healthcare professionals are attempting to work in a timely manner, the number of covid cases has increased dramatically, prompting many institutions to consider investing in healthcare technologies such as EMS software or something similar to be able to manage the patient records and much more.
+One of the unintended consequences of the COVID-19 restrictions has been a return to craftsmanship for many people, whether it’s making sourdough, cooking more regularly, maintaining a garden, or learning an instrument.
+With home quarantine requirements, some people have started making use of modern storage sheds as an additional living space.
 The pandemic has forced everyone to change the way they live and, for many, this has meant they’ve had more time to pursue activities and interests that they may not have ordinarily prioritised.

 But this is craft and craftsmanship as coping mechanisms, as a way of dealing with the conditions that have so many people feeling alienated and isolated and suffering in the first place.
-The neoliberal organisation of our societies — the emphasis on the individual and competition and the Hayekian notion that there is a social good in individual wealth accumulation, for example — determines how we relate to our bodies, the form our relationships take and the way we engage with our communities.
+The neoliberal organisation of our societies – the emphasis on the individual and competition as well as the Hayekian notion that there is a social good in individual wealth accumulation, for example – determines how we relate to our bodies, the form our relationships take, and the way we engage with our communities.

 COVID-19 has upended the received wisdom about progress and forced us to confront our vulnerability from a public health perspective, to face the reality that, despite the scientific advances of the last century or two, we are still just as susceptible to disease as our ancestors.